I can't imagine a day that the Democrats could be happier.

 I didn't have a chance to get to it, but it's about time we threw this in here before time runs out to play it.

-Sara Cuda on the EIB network.
+Sarah Kuda on the EIB network.

 That's our old buddy Paul Shanklin and Sarah Cuda.

-And we had a with a great weekend.
+And we had a great weekend.

 We had a dinner on Sunday night.

-He lived to be 104 as a lawyer and uh worked up until the time he was 102.
+He lived to be 104 as a lawyer and worked up until the time he was 102.

-And I've talked about how our parents and grandparents they had it tough.
+And I've talked about how our parents and grandparents, they had it tough.

 We've had to invent our traumas.